an-anime-team/an-anime-borb-launcher/README.md

 # !!
-This launcher is now deprecated !!
-A new launcher has been created for this purpose, [Babylonia-terminal](https://github.com/ALEZ-DEV/Babylonia-terminal)
+This launcher is no longer maintained !!
+There exist another launcher (not maintained by our team), check this out instead, [Babylonia-terminal](https://github.com/ALEZ-DEV/Babylonia-terminal)

 ***